slamora/brackets-wiki/Brackets-Extensions.md

 **Live Development**
 * [Debugger](https://github.com/jdiehl/brackets-debugger) *Incompatible with Brackets >= 0.20*: Brackets Debugger for the Live Development browser.
-* [Reload in Browser](https://github.com/DennisKehrig/brackets.ReloadInBrowser): Adds a toolbar button and shortcut to reload the page in the browser
 * [V8/Node Live Development](https://github.com/DennisKehrig/brackets-v8-node-live): Updates scripts running in Node.js as you type
 * [Evaluate Clojure Expressions](https://github.com/yehohanan7/clj-brackets): Select any expression and evaluate it in wrepl